Hello and welcome to my personal bragging page! To learn a little about me:

 I studied Software Engineering from the University of Wisconsin – Platteville, where we dove as deep as assembly and analog electronics development all the way up to hand-written source code interpreters.
 I have always had a huge interest in automating out everything with an eye towards performance, code brevity, and simplicity in design.

 A second, more modest career is in being an active, drilling member of the United States Army Reserves.
 I “drill” there monthly, so while not working on servers, DevOps, automation or tooling at work, I’m generally helping other Soldiers get trained and maintain readiness to be deployed at a moment’s notice.
 I don’t do this for technical skills, money, or prestige.
 Rather, it provides me an innumerable set of intangible skills in terms of comraderie, teamwork, and the general feeling you get doing something for a cause greater than your own.

-If that weren’t enough, when not working (at home) I am a father and husband, raising four young boys in between all of the above committments.
+If that weren’t enough, when not working, I am a busy father and husband, raising four young boys in between all of the above committments.
 My wife, Katrina is an incredible force in her own right, by being supportive, talented, and busy on her own.
 I can’t claim any of my achievements without recognizing the incredible effort and support that she has provided me.